Almon J. Sorenson, 87 - Austin Daily Herald

 Almon is survived by his wife, Patsy Sorenson of Adams; daughter, Robin (Thomas) Watson of LaCrosse, Wisconsin; sons, John (Barbara) Sorenson of Pillager, Minnesota, Mark (Lillian) Sorenson of Rose Creek, and Allan (Dana) Sorenson of Adams; ten grandchildren, Ariel (Jordan) Watson Christenson, Micheal Sorenson, Hunter Sorenson, Ethan (Lindsay) Sorenson, Cody Sorenson, Sarah Sorenson, Caden Sorenson, Dawson Sorenson, Jaida Sorenson, and LaiLani Sorenson; great grandson, Miles Logan Sorenson; sister, Ilene King; sisters-in-law, Alberta Sorenson and Linda Sorenson; many nieces and nephews.

 Funeral services will be held at 11:00 a.m. on Friday, October 7th at Little Cedar Lutheran Church with the Reverend Jeremy Johnson officiating.
 Visitation will be at the church one hour before the service.
-Interment will be in Little Cedar Cemetery.
+Interment with military honors by the Adams American Legion Post #146 will follow in the Little Cedar Cemetery.

 The Adams Funeral Home is in charge of arrangements.